 Which golf GPS watch is best?

 In terms of value for money and features, the Garmin Approach s60 is the best golf GPS available in 2022.

 How accurate are golf GPS watches?

 Most golf GPS watches are accurate to between 3 and 4 yards under optimal conditions.

-We found the Garmin Approach s60 to be the most accurate golf GPS available in 2018.
+We found the Garmin Approach s60 and S62 to be the most accurate golf GPS watches available in 2022.

 Golf GPS systems are legal for tournament play, however, if the GPS has a built in slope mode (which takes into account hills etc) this must be disabled.